-A found that people who regularly practice gratitude are mentally healthier, happier, less stressed, and build an ‘emotional bank account’ for the times when they have fewer blessings to count.
+A study at Berkeley found that people who regularly practice gratitude are mentally healthier, happier, less stressed, and build an ‘emotional bank account’ for the times when they have fewer blessings to count.

 On the contrary, the emotions or “thoughts” that we repeatedly dwell on can become a constant mood and it will filter all the perceptions in our lives.
 Reason why, in hard or not so fun times, we must be more intentional on spotting the good that happens to us.

 We understand that being thankful might not come out naturally for most of us, however, by shifting our focus, we can greatly shift our perception and emotions for good.